-NAME AGE POSITION
+NAME AGE SINCE POSITION

-Margaret Hayes Adame 65 Director
+Margaret Hayes Adame 66 1993 Director

-Richard J. Cote 50 Executive Vice President and Chief Operating Officer; Director
+Richard J. Cote 51 2000 Executive Vice President and Chief

-Efraim Grinberg 47 President and Chief Executive Officer; Director
+Efraim Grinberg 48 1988 Operating Officer; Director President and Chief Executive Officer; Director

-Gedalio Grinberg 73 Chairman of the Board of Directors
+Gedalio Grinberg 74 1967 Chairman of the Board of Directors

-Alan H. Howard 45 Director
+Alan H. Howard 46 1997 Director

+Richard Isserman 71 2005 Director

-Nathan Leventhal 62 Director
+Nathan Leventhal 63 2003 Director

-Donald Oresman 79 Director
+Donald Oresman 80 1981 Director

-Leonard L. Silverstein 83 Director
+Leonard L. Silverstein 84 1975 Director

 There are no family relationships between any of the Company's directors, except for Efraim Grinberg who is the son of Gedalio Grinberg.
 There are no arrangements between any director and any other person pursuant to which any of them was elected a director.
-Ms. Hayes Adame was elected to the Board of Directors of the Company in September 1993.

 Ms. Hayes Adame is the President of Fashion Group International, Inc., a non-profit organization working with the fashion industry, which she joined in March 1993.
 From 1981 to March 1993, Ms. Hayes Adame was a senior vice president and general merchandise manager at Saks Fifth Avenue, a major retailer.
 She is also a member of the board of directors of International Flavors & Fragrances, Inc.